 The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 1.14 (Discipline); NCDPS Division of Juvenile Justice (DJJ) Detention Policy and Requirements and Procedures (R&P) Document reviewed and approved in July 2012 - Section 2.3 (Rules and Discipline); NCDPS DJJ Youth Development Center Policy and Requirements and Procedures (R & P) Document - Section 2 (R&P/YC 2: YDC Admission and Assessments) and NCDPS DJJ and Deliquency Prevention Abuse and Neglect Policy and Requirements and Procedures (R&P) Document - Section PS/YC 3.0 (Behavior Expectations) any resident found to have violated any of the agency's sexual abuse or sexual harassment policies will be subject to sanctions pursuant to the behavior management program.
-Alexander JDC's staff provides each resident with information that includes their rights and responsibilities, a disciplinary list of violations, disciplinary procedures and transfers.
+Pitt RJDC's detention staff provides each resident with information that includes their rights and responsibilities, a disciplinary list of violations, disciplinary procedures and transfers.
 Residents will be offered therapy, counseling or other interventions designed to address and correct the underlining reasons for their conduct.
-There has been one (1) administrative or criminal findings of guilt for resident-on-resident sexual abuse that have occurred at the detention facility in the past 12 months.
-The Detention Director indicated that residents may also be referred for prosecution if the allegations were criminal.
+There have been no administrative or criminal findings of guilt for resident-on-resident sexual abuse that have occurred at the detention center in the past twelve (12) months.
+The Acting Facility Director indicated that residents may also be referred for prosecution if the allegations were criminal.